Can trimming, pruning, & mowing be used to control weeds effectively?

 Answer:

 Cutting back or mowing off weeds is sometimes used to control weeds in the garden or lawn.
 Timely or frequent cutting back stresses the weed and reduces its competitive advantage over more desirable plants.
-Consistent removal of the upper portion of a weed, especially a perennial weed, will prevent weeds from shading nearby desirable plants and slows growth of the weed.
+Consistent removal of the upper portion of a weed, especially a perennial weed, will prevent weeds from shading nearby desirable plants and slow the growth of the weed.